 Difference between FTR and Flag Limit

-I will not write a lengthy paragraph about the difference between flag limit and fail to return.
+I will not write a lengthy paragraph about the difference between flag limit and failure to return.
 Instead of clearing the concept, they will confuse you more.
 I have drawn FTR and Flag limit in the chart below just to simplify it and for clear understanding.
-FTR is just break of a strong level and short retracement and then price will continue with trend.
-On the Otherhand, Flag limit is the base zone where market will decide its direction.
-Pole in flag limit is from the origin of the move to the end of base zone.
+FTR is just a break of a strong level and short retracement and then price will continue with the trend.
+On the Otherhand, the Flag limit is the base zone where the market will decide its direction.
+Pole in flag limit is from the origin of the move to the end of the base zone.

 Watch the video below to get more detailed information and a better understanding of FTR and Flag limit.

 In the Next Article, I will reveal the Power of FL & FTR and will also explain how to trade these patterns with proper confluence.

 Note: All the viewpoints here are according to the rules of technical analysis. we are not responsible for any type of loss in forex trading.